Aarekaz/Weather-Site/README.md

-# A simple Weather app!
+# A simple Weather Site!
 This is a Simple project that I did using [Free Code Camp Weather API](https://fcc-weather-api.glitch.me/).
 Its a basic way to interact with a API.

 The site sends the Longitude and Latitude to the api as ```https://fcc-weather-api.glitch.me//api/current?lon=:longitude&lat=:latitude```.
 Then the API sends back a respose like :